 Instead of filling in the guest form at the front desk, guests can now check-in online prior to arrival.

-Not every “check-in prior to arrival” avoids the front desk, but many do offer an express line so guests only have to grab your key and go to your room.
+Not every “check-in prior to arrival” avoids the front desk, but many do offer an express line so guests only have to grab their key and go to their room.
 Watch this example of Hilton’s e-check-in:

 One of the traveler’s most frequently asked questions is about standard procedures in check-in and check out.
 Identity documents are usually requested at the check-in and if the guest is not prepared that can delay the whole operation.